-As my boys get older, we tend to do a lot more adventure travel.
-Zip lining in Ga with various canopy tours and treetop adventure courses are top on the list right now.
-Here is a guide to five zip lines in Ga.
+Are you or your kids big thrill seekers?
+Zip lining in Ga with various canopy tours and treetop adventure courses is tops on my boys bucket list right now, so we put together this guide to six zip lines in Ga.
 There’s something for everyone from the age of four on up.
 In addition to zip lines, most of these outposts also offer canopy treetop adventure courses.
 Let us know what you think are the best zip lines in Ga and if we’ve missed any, tell us about them.

 Historic Banning Mills, Whitesburg